ryumaru/paperbot-theme/README.md

-# paperbot-theme
+# paperbot
-Ryuzine theme with an Android Material Design feel.
+Ryuzine theme with an Android Material Design look